Bornlex/MachineLearningBook/APriori/README.md

 **conv(X -> Y)** = (1 - supp(X)) / (1 - conf(X -> Y))

 The conviction value of 1.32 means that the rule {onion,potato}=>{burger} would be incorrect 32% more often if the association between X and Y was an accidental chance.

+## A priori

+Apriori algorithm is a classical algorithm in data mining.
+It is used for mining frequent itemsets and association rules in a database.

+It is basically mining itemsets which support is above a given threshold.

+There are 2 main rules to improve the efficiency of the algorithm:
+1. all subsets of a frequent itemset must be frequent
+2. for any infrequent itemset, all super itemsets must be infrequent too (so it is useless to test them)